Creative Writing BA (Hons) module details

 This module explores a diverse range of ‘World Englishes’ or English-language literature from across the globe.
 You will develop your knowledge on the production of English literature in a variety of national, ideological, historical, or social contexts and examine examples both on and off the written page.
 The module focuses on the legacy of colonisation in anglophone and/or postcolonial nations, and the literature thereof.
 There is an emphasis on the interactions between text and context, and you will be encouraged to explore a range of concepts such as memory, nationality, class, ethnicity, and gender.

-Blog entry, 40%: You will submit 4 weekly blog posts responding to one of the set texts discussed, comprising of either 2000 words of 4 minutes of video content.
+Blog entry, 40%: You will submit 4 weekly blog posts responding to one of the set texts discussed, comprising of either written words or minutes of video content.

-Research essay, 60%: You will write a 3000 word essay examining several texts through a specific argument.
+Research essay, 60%: You will write an essay examining several texts through a specific argument.

 History route – The World on Display